Mohamed-el-ghamry/Mohamed-el-ghamry/README.md

 # Hello World, I'm Mohamed 👋
 <a href="https://www.linkedin.com/in/mohamed-el-ghamry/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent graduate in network and telecom engineering with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 My journey in networks and telecommunications has sparked a strong interest in cybersecurity, and I am now eager to transition into this field, contributing to threat detection, system protection, and overall security enhancement across diverse environments.